Pareto front: Approximations

 Since generating the entire Pareto front is often computationally-hard, there are algorithms for computing an approximate Pareto-front.
 For example, Legriel et al. call a set S an ε-approximation of the Pareto-front P, if the directed Hausdorff distance between S and P is at most ε.
 They observe that an ε-approximation of any Pareto front P in d dimensions can be found using (1/ε)^{d} queries.

 Zitzler, Knowles and Thiele compare several algorithms for Pareto-set approximations on various criteria, such as invariance to scaling, monotonicity, and computational complexity.

+Since the early 2000s, several evolutionary algorithms have become standard tools for Pareto front approximation.
+The Non-dominated Sorting Genetic Algorithm II (NSGA‑II) introduced elitism and a crowding‑distance mechanism to maintain diversity, becoming one of the most widely cited MOEAs.
+Its extension, NSGA‑III, replaces the crowding‑distance with a reference‑point‑based selection to handle problems with four or more objectives.
+Another influential approach is MOEA/D (Multi‑objective Evolutionary Algorithm based on Decomposition), which decomposes a multi‑objective problem into a number of scalar subproblems and optimizes them simultaneously.

+More recent developments include the Genetic Algorithm with Calibration Variables (GA‑PC).
+GA‑PC modifies the NSGA‑II framework by introducing auxiliary calibration variables that do not affect the objective functions but help the algorithm escape local optima and break symmetries in the search space.
+It has been applied to constrained resource allocation problems with conflicting criteria (e.g., latency, energy consumption, and load balancing) and has been shown to produce a larger number of feasible Pareto‑optimal solutions compared to standard algorithms on similar problem instances.